developer-zebra/developer-zebra-site/src/ehs/4-0/guide/settings/index.md

 Allows apps on a device to be explicitly disabled or enabled in Admin and User Modes. <b>Note: Package names might vary from one Android version to another</b>.

 <img alt="" style="height:350px" src="ehs40_disable_apps_ui.png"/>
-_In the EHS 4.0 and later UI (r), apps can be selected by icon, display name or package name_.
+_In the EHS 4.0 and later UI (right), apps can be selected by icon, display name or package name_.

 #####NOTES: